To apply for the Catholic Studies Semester, students must meet the following requirements:

 September 15 final deadline - Note that this program typically fills at the priority deadline.

-Group Meetings for Spring 2018 students
+Group Meetings for Spring 2019 students (TBA)

-Attendance required at both meetings.
+Attendance required at pre-departure meetings.

 Discuss: Italian student visas, St. Thomas Forms, pre-departure requirements,program payments, registration, logistics.